eamonsuo/TheSuper6_TeamPeerFeedback/README.md

 ## Proposed Workflow
 1. Create a branch
-2. Make changes on that branch on your local machine
+2. Make changes/commit to that branch on your local machine
-3. Push the branch to GitHub
+3. Push the branch/code in branch to GitHub
 4. Create a pull request
 5. Address review comments
 6. Merge your pull request